Archive for 2010

 AGU Fall Meeting 2010 – Day 2

-It is quite easy to identify the highlight of the day: Bill Gray’s talk – the Langbein lecture.
+It’s only the second day, and yet I am starting to feel it! đ It is quite easy to identify the highlight of the day: Bill Gray’s talk – the Langbein lecture.
 But after that?
 An awesome discussion around a poster.
 Some ok precipitation downscaling talks.
 A good talk by Ty Ferre on hydrogeophysics.

 So what did Bill Gray have to say?
 Of course he gave a very precise introduction into the methodology he developed for upscaling by the thermodynamically constrained averaging theory (TCAT).
 In addition he made sure to get another point across: the challenges involved in attempting to establish a novel scientific methodology.